Skip to content

 Engaging a diverse range of people from different communities is an essential part of public involvement and engagement.
 People from ethnic minority groups make up a significant part of the Scottish population, however they are often overlooked in conversations around data science.

-Researchers from the University of Stirling are seeking to address this imbalance by leading workshops with Polish people living in Aberdeen, exploring their perspectives on data science and developing new relationships for future projects.
+Researchers from the University of Stirling sought to address this imbalance by leading workshops with Polish people living in Aberdeen, exploring their perspectives on data science and developing new relationships for future projects.

-The team will deliver three workshops in partnership with the Polish Association Aberdeen and the Ice Candy School – a Polish Saturday school.
+The team delivered three workshops in partnership with the Polish Association Aberdeen and the Ice Candy School – a Polish Saturday school.

 Related content